• Biology student at Chapman University

 At Chapman, you'll be able to tap into our network of local hospitals, medical companies, environmental organizations and much more to find internships that will help you during your college career and beyond.
 You'll even have a dedicated career advisor and plenty of resources to help you out along the way.

-Study Abroad
+Study abroad

 Take your passion for science abroad in one of our many study abroad programs.
 We'll work closely with you to find one that aligns with your schedule and goals so that you can go abroad and still graduate on time.
 Our programs range from a full year living and studying abroad to international internships over summer/winter break, and everything in between.

-Student Clubs and Organizations
+Student clubs and organizations

-Joining a student club or organization is a great way to build your skills and meet new people, and at Chapman, you'll have hundreds of clubs and organizations to choose from.
+Joining a Schmid student club or organization is a great way to build your skills and meet new people, and at Chapman, you'll have hundreds of clubs and organizations to choose from.
 Join a community of fellow aspiring scientists in organizations like:

-Admission and Tours
+Admission and tours

 Interested in taking the next step?
 Learn how to apply or check out our transfer prerequisites.